H4PE0N/Competitive-Programming/Library-Functions-Folder/Library-Functions-Folder-5/README.md

 <pre>
-The functions in this folder are all based on the same type area in programming.
+The functions in this folder are all based on the same area in programming.
 In this folder you will find functions that are based on binary strings.
 Binary strings  is  a  way  of writing data with only two characters (integers), a one and a zero.
 These functions  let  you  convert  from  decimal / character to binary and contrariwise

 Here is a list of the functions that the programs contains: